-At the Annual General Meeting of the Group on 30 April 2020, shareholders voted to accept the Board's proposal to have the independent registered public accounting firm PricewaterhouseCoopers AG ("PwC AG") Birchstrasse 160, CH-8050 Zurich, Switzerland to succeed KPMG AG, Räffelstrasse 28, CH-8045 Zurich, Switzerland, as the Group's new external auditor.
+At the Annual General Meeting of the Group on 30 April 2020, shareholders voted to accept the Board's proposal to have the independent registered public accounting firm PricewaterhouseCoopers AG ("PWC") Birchstrasse 160, CH 8050 Zurich, Switzerland to succeed KPMG AG ("KPMG"), Räffelstrasse 28, CH-8045 Zurich, Switzerland, as the Group's new external auditor.
 KPMG is registered with the Swiss Expert Association for Audit, Tax and Fiduciary.
-The shareholders of the Group and the Bank re-elected PwC AG as the Group's and the Bank's statutory auditor for the fiscal year ending 31 December 2021 at their annual general meetings on 30 April 2021.

-The Board and shareholders of the Issuer have appointed PwC AG as the new statutory auditor for the Issuer, effective for the fiscal year ending 31 December 2020.
+The shareholders of CSG and CS re-elected PwC AG as CSG's and CS's statutory auditor for the fiscal year ending 31 December 2021 at their annual general meetings on 30 April 2021.
+The Board and shareholders of the Issuer have appointed PwC as the new statutory auditor for the Issuer, effective for the fiscal years ending 31 December 2020 and 31 December 2021.

-For further information, refer to "Directors' Report - Auditor" in the 2020 CSi Annual Report, "IV - Corporate Governance - Additional information - External Audit" in the 2020 CS Annual Report and "Other elections - Election of the independent auditors" in the Second Form 6-K Dated 30 April 2021 (as defined in the CSi Registration Document).
+For further information, refer to "Directors' Report-Auditor" in the 2021 CSi Annual Report and "IV-Corporate Governance-Additional information-External Audit" in the 2021 CS Annual Report.